 The benefits go beyond standardization; LCA can even be applied in the early stages of product innovation and development where environmental considerations are integrated into the design and development of the product.
 This eco-design concept aims to minimize resource consumption, energy use, emissions, and waste generated in the food production.

-The traditional method of conducting LCA for a single food product is time-consuming, expensive, and data-intensive, involving months, significant costs, and expert input.
-When considering assessing a portfolio of hundreds or thousands of products, the challenge becomes even more pronounced.
 This is where technology, specifically AI and machine learning, enters the picture.
 By automating the exhaustive task of data collection and calculation, an agri-food organization can redirect resources toward emission management and reduction, focusing on strategic actions.
-Carbon Maps’ AI-based algorithms is at the forefront of this shift, presenting a new era of environmental accounting for the food industry, enabling quicker, more scalable, and automated calculations, and allowing industry professionals to leverage insights for strategic decision-making.
+Carbon Maps’ AI-based algorithms is at the forefront of this shift, taking a modern approach to environmental accounting for the food industry, enabling quicker, more scalable, and automated calculations, and allowing industry professionals to leverage insights for strategic decision-making.

 This method leverages data from national statistics and databases, such as Agribalyse in France.
 It serves as the foundation for conducting LCA, providing a standardized reference point for assessing environmental impacts.
 The advantage of generic LCA is that it ensures a sufficient base of data to make representative calculations for conditions in different countries.
 It’s a practical choice when detailed primary data is limited.